In this post we'll cover:

 - Flavors are food-grade

-- It is served in a regular bottle of 24 oz.
+- It’s served in a regular bottle of 24 oz

-Nishiki Sushi Vinegar is made from pure rice vinegar, which has been delicately seasoned with sugar and sea salt to cure foods like sushi and sashimi to their optimal level.
+Nishiki’s product is made from pure rice vinegar, which has been delicately seasoned with sugar and sea salt to cure foods like sushi and sashimi to their optimal levels.

-This blend is traditionally used for sushi rice and to marinate vegetables.
-You may also use it for salad dressing, or drizzle it with vegetable oil to enhance the salad’s flavor.
+This blend is traditionally used to make sushi rice and to marinate vegetables.
+You can also use it for salad dressing; just drizzle it with vegetable oil to enhance the salad’s flavor!

 Enjoy the acidic augmented taste of grilled chicken or fish when you sprinkle this sushi rice vinegar over these foods, or you can also add it to your favorite tuna and macaroni salad.

-In case you’re planning to prepare sushi at home to test your Japanese cooking skills, then I highly recommend that you include the Nishiki 100% Natural Seasoned Sushi Rice Vinegar to your cupboard.
+In case you’re planning to prepare sushi at home to test your Japanese cooking skills, then I highly recommend that you include this product in your cupboard.

-Whether you’ll cook ramen, or chicken yakitori, or other famous Japanese recipes eventually you will try to make sushi or sashimi, and when that time comes, you’d want your sushi rice to have a perfect blend and taste.
-Otherwise, it won’t be sushi.
+Whether you’ll cook ramen, chicken yakitori, or other famous Japanese recipes, eventually, you’ll try to make sushi or sashimi.
+And when that time comes, you’ll want your sushi rice to have a perfect blend and taste.
+Otherwise, it won’t be sushi!

-The Nishiki 100% Natural Seasoned Sushi Rice Vinegar is usually sold in a 300ml (10 fluid ounces) bottle and can be purchased at your local Asian grocery store or on Amazon.
+Nishiki 100% natural seasoned sushi rice vinegar is usually sold in a 300 ml (10 fluid ounces) bottle and can be purchased at your local Asian grocery store or on Amazon.

 - Sea salt